 How Long Will a Possum Play Dead?

 Possums are interesting creatures.
 They are North America’s only marsupial, and they have a number of unique adaptations.
-One of these is their ability to “play possum”.
+One of these is their ability to “play possum.”

 When faced with a predator, a possum will often roll over onto its back, open its mouth, drool, and generally look like it has died.
-This defense mechanism is so effective that even experienced coyotes will sometimes back off, thinking they have an easy meal.
+This defense mechanism is so effective that even experienced coyotes sometimes back off, thinking they have an easy meal.
 But how long does this charade last?

 It turns out that possums can remain in this comatose-like state for up to six hours!
-And if the predator goes away during that time, the possum will simply wake up and carry on with its life as if nothing happened.
+And if the predator goes away during that time, the possum will simply wake up and continue with its life as if nothing happened.
 So there you have it: if you ever see a possum playing dead, don’t be fooled – it’s just doing what comes natural to it.